Business Food Waste Partnership Grants

 Applications must be submitted through SmartyGrants.

 Costs of preparing and applying for the grant are the sole responsibility of the applicant.
-All decisions on the successful applicants made are at the discretion of the EPA Chief Executive Officer and are considered final.
+All decisions on the successful applicants made are at the discretion of the NSW EPA Chief Executive Officer and are considered final.

 Applicants may also set up a SmartyFile account to allow team members to work together on SmartyGrants applications.